Inferventis — Financial Data, News & Web MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with good descriptions for each parameter.
-The description only adds that any ISO 4217 code pair is accepted, which reinforces but does not significantly extend the schema.
-Baseline 3 is appropriate.
+Schema coverage is 100% with clear descriptions for each parameter (amount, from, to).
+The description reinforces the use of ISO 4217 codes and examples but does not add significant new semantic information beyond the schema.
+Baseline for high coverage is 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.